ckopec-dev/Stem-Cheatsheets/Electronics.md

 - NAND: one or more 0 inputs = 1 output
 - NOR: all 0 inputs = 1 output

+## Schematic diagrams

+Shows how each component is connected to each other.
+Each component type has a unique symbol and name (usually 1-2 letters).

 ## Components

 ### LEDs